 Explainer: Chicken egg yolks are not bad for your heart

 Are chicken egg yolks bad for your heart health?
 Do they raise the cholesterol level in your blood?
-The simplest answer is no. Despite unfounded recommendations about minimizing or avoiding the consumption of yolks due to contentions related to the possibility of elevating blood cholesterol levels, the truth is that these often slated part of the chicken egg is packed with nutrients.
-Hence, at relatively moderate amount, consumption of egg yolks can bring forth numerous health benefits.
+The simple answer is no. Despite unfounded recommendations to limit or avoid egg yolks due to concerns about raising blood cholesterol levels, the truth is that these often-maligned parts of the chicken egg are packed with nutrients.
+Hence, at relatively moderate amount, consumption of egg yolks can offer numerous health benefits.

 Cracking the Misconception: The Low Down on Chicken Egg Yolks